 - Get your photo taken, get people to vouch for you and mail it in with payment to the RCMP

-- Wait 8 months (at least I had to) to get your license in the mail
+- Wait eight months (at least I had to) to get your license in the mail

 - Don’t get a record!
-It’s now checked by the RCMP across EVERY police department across the country, every single day!
+Your record is checked nationally every SINGLE day by the RCMP across EVERY police department!

 - Now you get your gun(s), ammo and gear